RobertKielty/fossa-go/docs/SecurityIssueSettings.md

 `func (o *SecurityIssueSettings) HasProjectDefaultStatusCheckFilterVulnerability() bool`

 HasProjectDefaultStatusCheckFilterVulnerability returns a boolean if a field has been set.

+### GetProjectDefaultSnippetSecurityIssueScanningEnabled

+`func (o *SecurityIssueSettings) GetProjectDefaultSnippetSecurityIssueScanningEnabled() bool`

+GetProjectDefaultSnippetSecurityIssueScanningEnabled returns the ProjectDefaultSnippetSecurityIssueScanningEnabled field if non-nil, zero value otherwise.

+### GetProjectDefaultSnippetSecurityIssueScanningEnabledOk

+`func (o *SecurityIssueSettings) GetProjectDefaultSnippetSecurityIssueScanningEnabledOk() (*bool, bool)`

+GetProjectDefaultSnippetSecurityIssueScanningEnabledOk returns a tuple with the ProjectDefaultSnippetSecurityIssueScanningEnabled field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetProjectDefaultSnippetSecurityIssueScanningEnabled

+`func (o *SecurityIssueSettings) SetProjectDefaultSnippetSecurityIssueScanningEnabled(v bool)`

+SetProjectDefaultSnippetSecurityIssueScanningEnabled sets ProjectDefaultSnippetSecurityIssueScanningEnabled field to given value.

+### HasProjectDefaultSnippetSecurityIssueScanningEnabled

+`func (o *SecurityIssueSettings) HasProjectDefaultSnippetSecurityIssueScanningEnabled() bool`

+HasProjectDefaultSnippetSecurityIssueScanningEnabled returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)